fstark/blog/content/blog/plotty/plotty.md

 Writing data to the cassette port can be done using the BASIC ``PUT`` command, that writes variables to the cassette.
 It is slow.
 First, because the cassette encoding is slow (300 bauds), but mostly because it writes a header, some metadata, another header, the data you want to write, and closes the communication with a trailer.
 Writing 20 bytes of data to the cassette takes around 12 seconds.

 As we need to read large amount of data, I'm gonna directly load a BASIC program that draws the result.
-Fortunately, the PB-700 BASIC have the ``CHAIN`` commands, that loads a program from tape and directly executes it.
+Fortunately, the PB-700 BASIC have the ``CHAIN`` command, that loads a program from tape and directly executes it.
 This is how our midjourney program will get a different program for each drawing.
 Or sets of programs, as a drawing may require more than one.

 Here is the full source code of midjourney for PB-700: